NetaBar97/InventoryApplication/README.md

 <img src="https://user-images.githubusercontent.com/105801035/176411611-02be88bf-2542-4b38-8770-3f6cb528d128.png" width="400" height="300"/>
 <br>

 * In order to build the system, we created a database in Mongo DB that contained the products list and the details of the users.
-We connected our website to the Mongo DB server in order to save and update the changes that the admin performs in the system.
+We connected our website to the Mongo DB server in order to save and update the changes that the admin performs in the system. <br>
-The data that was kept was:
+The data that was kept was: <br>
-Products - name, price, quantity, minimum quantity, category, image.
+Products - name, price, quantity, minimum quantity, category, image. <br>
 Users - username, password, type. <br>
 <img src="https://user-images.githubusercontent.com/105801035/176414844-9f789ced-9e67-49c4-92e7-60fb7fd2ab3c.png" width="400" height="300"/>